-Issuance - means completion of the licensing process by distributing the license to the licensee after department approvals are met and proof of payment of the license fee has been received by the appropriate municipal official.
+Issuance - means-Ceompletion of the licensing process by distributing the license to the licensee after department approvals are met and proof of payment of the license fee has been received by the appropriate municipal official.

-Temporary Class "B" or Temporary "Class B" - A license to sell beer or wine at a picnic or similar gathering of limited duration.
-Such license may be issued only to a bona fide club, local or county fair, agricultural societies, churches, lodges or societies that have been in existence for at least six months.
+Temporary Class "B" or Temporary "Class B" License- A license to sell beer or wine at a picnic or similar gathering of limited duration.
+Such license may be issued only to a bona fide club, state, local, or county fair associations, agricultural societies, churches, lodges or societies that have been in existence for at least six months prior to the date of application, posts of veterans organizations, or chambers of commerce or similar civic or trade organizations organized under Chapter 181, Wis.
+Stats.

-Reserve "Class B" license - A liquor license available under the quota system existing before Dec.
-1, 1997 that were not granted or issued by the municipality as of Dec.
-1, 1997 and determined by engaging in a series of calculations as described in Wis.
+Reserve "Class B" license - A liquor license available under the quota system existing before December.
+1, 1997 that were not granted or issued by the municipality as of December 1, 1997.
+The number of Reserve "Class B" licenses authorized to be issued shall be determined pursuant to Wis.
+Stat.
+125.51(4)(br). and determined by engaging in a series of calculations as described in Wis.
 Statutes.